Captain Howard Rudolph Cody

 Cody’s Family

-After he was declared dead, 26-year-old Myrna and her children returned to a two-bedroom home in Long Beach, Mississippi Captain Cody owned.
-She went to work and tried to create normalcy for her children.
+After he was declared Killed in Action, 26-year-old Myrna and her children returned to the two-bedroom home in Long Beach, Mississippi, that they owned.
+She went to work and tried to create a sense of normalcy for her children.

 Cody’s parents lived nearby.
-Papa Cody was a constant figure and support in the lives of his grandchildren.
-He lived to be 72, he passed in 1983; Mildred lived to be 85, and died in 1999.
+Papa Cody was a constant presence and source of support in the lives of his grandchildren.
+He lived to be 72, and Mildred to 85.
 Cody’s parents never gave up hope in a miracle that he or his remains would be returned to them.
-After their passing Myrna picked up the torched and continued to reach out to elected officials, the Pentagon, and anyone else who might bring her beloved home; the search continues today.
+After their passing, Myrna picked up the torch and continued to reach out to elected officials, the Pentagon, and anyone else who might bring her beloved home; the search continues today.

 Myrna rarely spoke with her children about their father, but he truly was never far from her thoughts.
-She posted on social media boards regularly until her death in September 2024.
+She posted regularly about him on social media until her death in September 2024.

 Legacy